 My May 2019 newsletter includes tidbits about some the NBA, some podcasts, and, of course, books.

-Each month, I send a newsletter that is a collection of all new random thoughts and scribblings on a variety of subjects as well as quick reviews of books I read that month.
+Each month, I send a newsletter that is a collection of all new random thoughts and scribblings on a variety of subjects, including some things I enjoyed that month – books, TV shows, films, sports, articles, whatever, as well as quick reviews of books I read.
 It’s free and it goes right to your inbox!